Agathasta/Django_network/README.md

 Followers/following can be logged in a recursive ManyToMany relationship in User.
 Symmetry needs to be set to False and blank to True.
 **** The likes can be a ManyToMany relationship between User and Post, with blank set to True.

-2. CSS
-I am not using Bootstrap.
-I have copied the normalize.css to normalize (duh) the starting css.
-Looking at OOCSS, SMACSS, ITCSS, ACSS and BEM.
-Ummm.
-Decide to use SCSS: <https://engineertodeveloper.com/how-to-easily-use-sass-scss-with-django/>

-3. ALL POSTS, ADD POST
+2. ALL POSTS, ADD POST
 First go: everything was done with Python and it worked fine Second go: implement JS for creating new posts and updating the post list asynchronously.